SUSTAINABLE FOOD – ALTERNATIVE PROTEIN SOURCES

 Two of the main challenges to feed 9,7 Billion of people by 2050, are water accessibility and sustainable agriculture.

 There are many changes that need to be done in our eating habits and food supply.
 One of them is reducing animal product consumption, choosing more sustainable sources of protein.
 Currents alternative include Insect proteins and Vegetable proteins.

-It is not about eating entire insects, which may create digust for some people in the countries where there is no history of insect consumption.
-It is about developping food products (such as energy bars, texturized products, sauce, etc.) that incoporates insect proteins flours, as an alternative of animal protein, without changing the taste or aspect of the food.
+Insect proteins is not about eating entire insects, which may create digust for some people in the countries where there is no history of insect consumption.
+It is about consuming food products (such as energy bars, texturized products, sauce, etc.) that incoporate insect flours (concentrated in proteins), as an alternative of animal protein, without changing the taste or aspect of the food.

-In Tasty Fourmi, we currently work with insect protein suppliers to design the tasty and nutritious products of the future.
+In Tasty Fourmi, we currently work with alternative protein suppliers to design the tasty and nutritious products of the future.

 DID YOU KNOW THAT...

 - The United Nations recommends insect consumption to tackle world hunger (1)